top of page

 Natalia Cajide

-When I speak with people about retirement, I often hear a mix of emotions—excitement about freedom, the chance to travel, more time with grandchildren, and the opportunity to explore hobbies.
-But alongside this excitement, there can also be uncertainty about identity and purpose.
+When I speak with people about retirement, I often hear a mix of emotions.
+There’s excitement about newfound freedom, the chance to travel, and spending more time with grandchildren.
+However, alongside this joy, uncertainty about identity and purpose can arise.
 For many, work has been such a central part of life that stepping away can feel like losing a part of themselves.

-I prefer to see retirement not as an ending, but as a new beginning.
-It’s a chapter that invites us to ask different questions—not “Who am I without work?” but “How can I use my strengths to create meaning, purpose, and joy beyond work?”
+I prefer to see retirement not as an ending but as a new beginning.
+It’s a chapter that invites us to ask different questions.
+Instead of asking, “Who am I without work?” we can ask, “How can I use my strengths to create meaning, purpose, and joy beyond work?”

 Why Strengths Matter in Retirement